What is compounding?

 Vetmedin is in limited supply.
 Orders placed will be shipped as product continues to come off backorder.

 Proin for dogs (phenylpropanolamine hydrochloride) is an FDA-Approved effective medication for managing and treating canine urinary incontinence.
 It is comes in a liver-flavored chewable tablet that makes for easy administration.

 For the control of urinary incontinence due to urethral sphincter hypotonus in dogs

 Palatable liver flavor

 Proin contains the active ingredient phenylpropanolamine, an adrenergic agent that works by tightening the bladder sphincter muscle, which helps to control urine leakage.

-The usual dose for dogs is 0.4-0.8mg/pound every 12 hours.
+The total recommended dosage for oral administration is 2 mg/kg (0.91 mg/lb) of body weight twice daily.
+Proin is scored and dosage should be calculated in half-tablet increments.
 Give Proin exactly as directed by the veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Store Proin at room temperature away from moisture and heat.
 Keep this medication away from children and pets.